flutter/website/src/docs/development/platform-integration/platform-views.md

 For example, you could use a placeholder such as capturing a screenshot of the native view and rendering the placeholder while the animation is happening.

+Also, if a keyboard is not needed, you might find that virtual display mode works better for Android releases earlier than 10.

 ## iOS